ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 # Initial configuration
 {: #vum-init-config}

-The {{site.data.keyword.vmwaresolutions_full}} automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud}} Backend Customer Router (BCR).
+The {{site.data.keyword.vmwaresolutions_full}} automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud_notm}} Backend Customer Router (BCR).
 However, there's no route to the internet via the BCR.
 The standard route to the internet from the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance is via the Management ESG.
 As it isn't advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.

 This approach means that you don't have to reconfigure the VCSA or the Management ESG, however, a small virtual machine (VM) or appliance must be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between VUM and the update servers at VMware.